 Could LSD Be An Effective Antidepressant?

-Recent brain imaging studies could give sufferers a new hope – in the form of an infamous psychedelic drug.
-LSD, the potent psychoactive with a less than shiny reputation, could offer an unusual treatment option for the most severe forms of depression.
+Recent brain imaging studies could give sufferers a new hope—in the form of an infamous psychedelic substance.
+LSD, the potent psychoactive with a less-than-shiny reputation, could offer an unusual treatment option for the most severe forms of depression.

 THE DMN, THE CAGE